A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-62716: Plane Project Management XSS Vulnerability

-CVE-2025-62716 is a cross-site scripting flaw in Plane project management software caused by an open redirect vulnerability.
-Attackers can execute arbitrary JavaScript without authentication.
-This article covers technical details, affected versions, impact, and mitigation steps.
+CVE-2025-62716 is a cross-site scripting flaw in Plane project management software that allows unauthenticated attackers to execute malicious JavaScript.
+This post covers technical details, affected versions, and patches.

 CVE-2025-62716 Overview